dhuss42/inception/README.md

 # Inception

 Inception is a system administration project aimed at building a containerized web hosting environment using Docker and Docker Compose.
 The goal is to set up and configure multiple services—such as NGINX with SSL, WordPress with php-fpm, and MariaDB—each running in isolated containers.
-Within the bonus part multiple services, each run inside their own container, are added.
+Within the bonus part multiple services, each running inside their own container, are added.
 These include Redis, FTP, Adminer, a static website and a service of our choice, for which I chose portainer.

 ## Contents